 |

-Our vetted voice actors have many years of experience under their belt and have the voice acting skills to handle any project you throw at them.
+At Voice Crafters, we work with fully vetted voice actors with years of experience under their belt.
+All have the voice-acting skills to handle any project you throw at them.

 Let us help you find the perfect talent for your project.
-We cover a wide variety of voice over categories, including (but not limited to):
+Our voice over services covers EVERYTHING voice over, including (but not limited to):

-Work with your chosen voice talent on our platform until the successful completion of your project, or – for bigger projects requiring localization or more task-intensive post-production, just call on us to manage it from A-Z.
+Post your project today to hire your chosen voice talent and work with them directly on our platform.
+For bigger projects requiring localization or more task-intensive post-production, just call on us to manage it from A-Z.

-Does your production requires subtitling and video editing ?
-We provide an end-to-end solution that is guaranteed to wow you, all with a personal and attentive service.
+Does your production require subtitling and video editing?
+We provide an end-to-end solution that is guaranteed to wow you, all with personal and attentive service.

 And that’s not all…!